 If the loan meets all the following criteria, the servicer may send a final alternative to foreclosure offer with no documentation required from the borrower.
-The lender should continue to meet all foreclosure obligations and timelines during this solicitation.
-If the borrower responds with the initial trial payment, the servicer may place the foreclosure on hold.

 - The loan is greater than 90 days past due. - The loan has an unpaid principal balance of at least \$5,000. - The borrower has made at least 12 mortgage payments since origination. - The borrower is not currently being reviewed for any loss mitigation. - The terms below must result in a reduction of the borrower principal and interest payment by at least 10%.